a0s/terraform-provider-kubernetes-awaiter/README.md

 terraform-provider-kubernetes-awaiter
 =====================================

-Waits for kubernetes API resource described by uri
+Able to wait for the Kubernetes API resource described by URI.

 Usage
 -----